jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 ## 1. Creating a simple PNV map with GEE

-In Term 1 you should have created a Google Earth Engine account that you then used with Emma Tebbs in the practical in Week 2 (see the KEATS message [here](https://keats.kcl.ac.uk/mod/forum/discuss.php?d=610870) if you did not do that – it can take several days for your account to be activated so if you do not already have an account you may need to work with a friend for the GEE parts of this practical).
-This practical builds on some of the things you did with Emma previously, so you may want to review the instructions for that practical quickly before starting here.
+You should already have a Google Earth Engine account (whether from the session in his module with Emma Tebbs last term, or from the Research Skills module).
+If you did not do that see the instructions provided on KEATS.
+NB: it can take several days for your account to be activated so if you do not already have an account you may need to work with a friend for the GEE parts of this practical.
+This practical builds on some of the things you did with Emma Tebbs previously, so you may want to review the instructions for that practical quickly before starting here.
 For example, see the section _What is Google Earth Engine (GEE)?_ to remind yourself of the GEE basics.

   - Task 1.1 **Open Google Earth Engine** by visiting [https://code.earthengine.google.com/](https://code.earthengine.google.com/) and logging in with your account. **Create a new script** by clicking the red *NEW* button, selecting *File*, provide a sensible filename, and then click OK.

   - Task 1.2 **Copy and paste** the following code into the GEE Code Editor (you can quickly use the copy button in the top-right of the code block below) and **click ‘Run’ in GEE** to run the script.